shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 | MappingInterface                                  | Required to add new data mappings
 | SettingsInterface                                 | Required to add new ES settings
 | SynchronizerInterface                             | Required to add new data synchronizer
-| ShopAnalyzerInterface                             | Defines which ES analyzer(s) in which shop is being used
+| ShopAnalyzerInterface                             | Defines which ES analyzer(s) is used in which shop
 | SearchTermQueryBuilderInterface                   | Builds the search query for product search
-| HandlerInterface                                  | Allows to handle criteria parts in ES number search
+| HandlerInterface                                  | Allows handling criteria parts in ES number searches
-| ResultHydratorInterface                           | Allows to hydrate the ES number search result
+| ResultHydratorInterface                           | Allows hydrating ES number search results

-| DI-Container service                              | Description
+| DI Container service                              | Description
 |---------------------------------------------------|-----------------------------
 | shopware_elastic_search.client                    | ES client for communication
 | shopware_elastic_search.shop_indexer              | Starts indexing process for all shops
-| shopware_elastic_search.shop_analyzer             | Defines which ES analyzer(s) used in which shop
+| shopware_elastic_search.shop_analyzer             | Defines which ES analyzer(s) is used in which shop
 | shopware_elastic_search.backlog_processor         | Process the backlog queue
-| shopware_search_es.product_number_search          | ProductNumberSearch over ES
+| shopware_search_es.product_number_search          | ProductNumberSearch using ES
-| shopware_search_es.search_term_query_builder      | Builds the search query for product search
+| shopware_search_es.search_term_query_builder      | Builds the search query for product searches

-| DI-Container tag                                  | Description
+| DI Container tag                                  | Description
 |---------------------------------------------------|-----------------------------
 | shopware_elastic_search.data_indexer              | Registers a new data indexer
 | shopware_elastic_search.mapping                   | Registers a new data mapping
 | shopware_elastic_search.synchronizer              | Registers a new data synchronizer
-| shopware_elastic_search.settings                  | Registers a new ES setting class
+| shopware_elastic_search.settings                  | Registers a new ES settings class
 | shopware_search_es.search_handler                 | Registers a new search handler

 | Event                                             | Description